-The usual dose for adults and children over 12 years of age is four 500 mg tablets taken four times a day for 90 days.
+The usual dose is one 500 mg tablet taken twice a day.

 How to take it

 Swallow the tablets whole with a full glass of water.
 You should drink plenty of fluids whilst taking valaciclovir, especially if you are elderly.